MicrosoftDocs/WSL/WSL/interop.md

 <- contents of C:\temp ->
 ```

-The Linux command following `wsl.exe` is handled like any other Windows application.
-Things such as input, piping, and file redirection work as expected.
+The Linux command following `wsl.exe` is handled like any command run in WSL.
+Things such as sudo, piping, and file redirection work.

+Example using sudo:

 ``` CMD
 C:\temp> wsl sudo apt-get update